ajhPHROS/MATH-6600/README.md

 ## Syllabus

-**Lectures**: Monday/Thursday 10–11:50am in Carnegie 206.
+**Lectures**: Tuesday/Friday 10–11:50am in LOW 3112.

 **Instructor**: Andrew Horning

-**Office Hours:** Monday and Thursday, 12:30-1:30pm in Amos Eaton 329.
+**Office Hours:** TBD in Amos Eaton 329.

-(Due to holiday, office hours will take place Tuesday 09/03 and not Monday 09/02.)

 **Contact:** hornia3@rpi.edu

 **Course Tools:** Communicate (announcements, questions, and discussion) through [Piazza](https://piazza.com/).
 View and submit homework assignments on [Gradescope](https://www.gradescope.com/).
 The mid-term will be in-class and the final project will be submitted on Gradescope.

-**Grading:** 50% homework (due weekly on Tuesday at 5pm), 25% mid-term (October 17), 25% final project (December 10).
+**Grading:** 40% homework (due weekly TBD), 30% mid-term (TBD), 30% final project (December 12).
 Problem sets must be submitted to Gradescope before the deadline on the due date.
-Regrade requests can be made on Gradescope within one week of the due date.
+Regrade requests can be made on Gradescope within one week of return.

 **Collaboration and Academic Integrity:** To maximize your learning objectives, reserve time to work on each problem independently before discussing it with your classmates.
 Always write up the solution on your own and acknowledge your collaborators.
 Copying solutions directly from peers, books, internet sources, or AI tools is strictly prohibited.